 Kingsbridge Educational Trust is a Multi-Academy Trust (a charitable company limited by guarantee, company number 09144847) with sponsorship accreditation from the DfE.
-At the moment it operates two schools: Oakgrove all-through school and Middleton Primary school.
+At the moment it operates three schools: Oakgrove all-through school, Middleton Primary school and Monkson Park.

 Vision, Ethos and Pedagogy

 A multi-academy trust group of strong performing, like-minded schools dedicated to high standards of achievement for all students.
 Each school will have a unique ethos and identity and maximum devolution of decision-making within a strong accountability structure.
 The Trust will promote a clear educational vision, ethos and direction and ensure the uniqueness of each Academy, and the contribution it makes to the Trust, is recognised.

 To ensure outstanding learning opportunities are provided for each and every child regardless of age, gender, need, faith or background.
 To enrich lives socially, culturally, morally and spiritually and to ensure all children can take their place in a forward-thinking enlightened democracy.

 We will do this by ensuring each school in the Trust: